From volunteer to valued leader: Perla’s 29-year journey with SMRC

 What keeps Perla going is simple: knowing she’s making a difference.

-“Being able to support [the] aging population, being able to give… to those highly in need support, especially those lonely… that’s [what] keeps me here.”
+“Being able to support [the] ageing population, being able to give… to those highly in need support, especially those lonely… that’s [what] keeps me here.”

-When asked what SMRC means to her, she smiles.
+When asked what SMRC means to her, Perla’s face lights up with a smile.

 “It’s my second home… where I feel valued, appreciated, and the comfort is here.”